EskimoBear/dote-spec/README.md

 To refer to a variable in the eson document use the variable name prefixed with the `$` character.

 ##doc
 Generate a doc pair for a given keyword and add it to a nested object for the keyword pair.
-In the example below `int_eson` and `int_json` are shown in the same document for effect.
+In the example below `int_eson` and `int_json` are shown in the same document for brevity.

 ```JSON
 {